Call for Scores

 Composers are required to submit materials electronically.
 Please use the online submission form to provide the following:

 - Score (PDF)

 - Link to streaming audio/video, if available, of the submitted work.
 MIDI realizations are acceptable.

 - Short statements in response to two questions

-- Up to five composers will be selected to participate in the Orchestral Composition Reading & Career Development Session.
+- Up to five composers will be selected to participate in the TSO Orchestral Composition Reading & Career-Development Session.

-- The scores will be chosen by a jury consisting of a representative musician from the orchestra, Affiliate Composer Emilie LeBel, and an external composer (TBD) chosen in consultation with the Canadian Music Centre.
+- The scores for the Reading Session will be chosen by a jury consisting of a representative musician from the Orchestra, TSO RBC Affiliate Composer Emilie LeBel, and an external composer (TBD) chosen in consultation with the Canadian Music Centre.

-- Successful applicants will be contacted at the latest by two weeks after the submission deadline.
+- Successful applicants will be contacted three weeks after the submission deadline, at the latest.

 Preparation of Scores and Parts for Orchestral Composition Reading Session:

-- A list of requirements will be provided to the composer in preparation for the Friday December 7, 2018 score and parts deadline.
+- A list of requirements from the TSO Principal Librarian will be provided to the composer in preparation for the Monday, May 3, 2021 score and parts deadline.

-- The successful applicant must be able to deliver printed parts and two large format conductor scores by Friday December 7, 2018.
+- The successful applicant must be able to deliver printed parts and two large-format conductor scores by Monday, May 3, 2021.
 Parts and scores should meet all professional standards as outlined.